Transdisciplinary Science

 You want to make a real difference

-You are up for a challenge
+You are ready for an exciting challenge

 You will apply the essential knowledge and skills needed to deliver and promote holistic care of mental and physical health across the life span by analysing decision-making, problem-solving and prioritising skills in nursing practice.
 We also explore which people access adult services and consider how we protect patients, carers and relatives who use our services.